puppetlabs/bolt/documentation/applying_manifest_blocks.md

 ## How manifest blocks are applied

-Behind the scenes, Bolt compiles the code in your manifest block (the code wrapped in curly braces that follows the `apply` function) into a catalog.
-Code is compiled in the following order:
+Bolt compiles the code in your manifest block (the code wrapped in curly braces that follows the `apply` function) into a catalog.
+Bolt compiles code in the following order:
 -   Facts gathered from the targets or set in your inventory.
 -   Local variables in the plan, such as `$site_content`.
 -   [`Vars`](inventory_file_v2.md#title-1541705359297) set in your inventory.